cygnus8929/Selectr-wiki1/Events.md

 # `selectr.change`
 Fires when an option's state is changed.
-The `option` argument contains the HTMLSelectElement that was deselected.
+The `option` argument contains the HTMLSelectElement that was changed.

 ```javascript
 selector.on('selectr.change', function(option) {